 Hobbies that involve collecting can be ideal because they don’t demand regular attention.
 Every time you spot a new treasure, you can add it to your collection.
 You can collect for fun or with profit in mind – or both.

 If a world map looks like a checklist to you, then travelling could be your hobby of choice.
 There are more destinations than you can visit in a lifetime, so think about the variety of cities and environments you’d most like to experience.
 You can tick off several in one trip by going on a cruise or getting a Rail Europe pass.

 To maximise your sightseeing, check out our guide on how to travel cheaply.

 If you’re planning on spending money overseas, it could be worth considering a travel credit card, like the Barclaycard Platinum cashback plus card.
 Like all credit cards, purchases above £100 are protected by the Consumer Credit Act, so if there’s a problem, you could get a refund - conditions apply.

 When you know you’d like to pack your life with more exciting moments, it’s easy to say ‘I’ll start when I have time’.
 But before you know it, another year has passed and you’re no closer to getting started.
 If there’s something you’ve always longed to do, Barclaycard can help you start today.
 Check out our film, then decide what challenge you’d like to take on.
 Before you know it, you’ll have new skills, memories and experiences to feel great about.
-Barclaycard is subject to status and application.
+Subject to application, financial circumstances and borrowing history.
 Over 18's only.